dennisappiahALX/bookify_v2-api/README.md

 Key Features:

 - App supports authentication and Authorization through CRUD operations
+- Authenticated users have POST permissions(authorization) on the categories endpoint and GET permission on current user endpoint
+  /api/categories
+  /api/users/me
-- Only Admin Users have delete authorization.
+- Only authenticated admin users have delete authorization to delete a request at accepted endpoint /api/categories/:id
 - Unauthenticated users do not have accesss to the platform till they are logged in.

 # Built With